potatoqualitee/assistants-chat-extension/README.md

 ## Contributing

 Contributions to the Assistants Chat Extension are welcome!
-If you encounter any issues, have suggestions for improvements, or would like to contribute new features, please open an issue or submit a pull request on the [GitHub repository](https://github.com/potatoqualitee/vscode-assistant-chat).
+If you encounter any issues, have suggestions for improvements, or would like to contribute new features, please open an issue or submit a pull request.

 ## References